Updated May 11, 2018

-TA's have academic appointments and must comply with all the regulations relating to such a position.
+TAs have academic appointments and must comply with all the regulations relating to such a position.
 These include regulations prohibiting Sexual Harassment, misuse of University property, substance abuse, and any violations of the law.
-The definitive source about such regulations is the UCSD Policies and Procedures Manual.
+The definitive source about such regulations is the UC San Diego Policies and Procedures Manual.

-Graduate students who accept an offer of a teaching assistantship have a professional obligation to teach during that period.
-Students who are not able to fulfill their commitment to teach should notify the department as early as possible in order that a qualified replacement may be found.
-Only students with equal to or greater than a 25% teaching appointment are eligible for a partial fee remission; students who elect not to teach, or who reduce their workload to less than a 25% appointment must obtain tuition support from another source.
+Graduate students who accept an offer of a Teaching Assistantship have a professional obligation to teach during that period.
+Students who are not able to fulfill their commitment to teaching should notify the department as early as possible so that a qualified replacement may be found.
+Only students with teaching appointments equal to or greater than 25% are eligible for partial fee remission.
+Students who elect not to teach, or who reduce their workload to less than a 25% appointment, must obtain tuition support from another source.

 All completed assignments, exams, grades, correspondence, and other information about individual students in the class shall be kept confidential except where the student has given written consent.
 In particular:

 - No student in the class should ever be allowed access to a TA computer account or to TA files.
 Grade files on the computer should be kept protected.

 - Grades should never be posted by name, nor by any identifying number such as a PID, other student identification number, or social security number.